 November 21, 2012

 Thanksgiving is here.
-And, in traditional fashion I'm sure brussel sprouts made it to your shopping carts.
+And, in traditional fashion I'm sure brussels sprouts made it to your shopping carts.
 In many stores these days you can even find them on their original stalks - so fun especially for the kids in your life.

 But, how much do we really love this little green veggie?
 Like a mini cabbage - often over steamed and served sort as an afterthought.
 Fun.
 Exciting.
 Mouthwatering are rarely words associated with the iconic brussels sprout (except for a few of us) - well, until now!